survivejs/webpack-book/manuscript/loading/04_javascript.md

 ...
 ```

 Note especially how the function was transformed.
-This code should work in older browsers now.
-It would also be possible to push it through UglifyJS without any errors due to parsing.
+You can try out different browser definitions and language features to see how the output changes based on the selection.

 ## Polyfilling Features

-Given it's not always enough to transform ES6 code to an older format and expect it to work, polyfilling may be needed.
-The easiest way to solve this problem is to include [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) to your project through an entry (`app: ['babel-polyfill', PATHS.app]`) or `import 'babel-polyfill'` from code to get it bundled.
+*babel-preset-env* allows you to polyfill certain language features for older browsers.
+For this to work, you should enable its `useBuiltIns` option (`"useBuiltIns": true`) and install [babel-polyfill](https://babeljs.io/docs/usage/polyfill/).
+You also have to perform either `import "babel-polyfill";` in your code or manage it through an entry such as `app: ['babel-polyfill', PATHS.app]`. *babel-preset-env* will rewrite the import based on your browser definition and load only the polyfills that are needed.

 It is important to note that *babel-polyfill* pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it will avoid the problem of globals by rewriting the code in such way that they won't be needed.

-## Babel Preset Based on Environment

-Especially in bundle size sensitive environments *babel-polyfill* might not be the best option.
-If you know well which environment (browser versions, Node) you support, [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) provides a more granular way to achieve the same result with a smaller size.

-*babel-preset-env* is a forward-looking option.
-The advantage of using it is that then you don't have to worry about enabling specific language extensions specifically as it handles the work for you based on your target definition.

-The problem is that if you want to minify your code, then you have to use tooling that supports ES6 as well. [babili](https://www.npmjs.com/package/babili) is a good option for that.
-The topic is discussed in detail in the **Minifying Build** chapter.

 ## Babel Tips

-There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
+There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you might want to use experimental features.
 Although you can find a lot of them within so-called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.